Last updated January 2020 | Words and photos by Vietnam Coracle

 Route: Son Tay to Thanh My (via Tra My & Que Binh) | Distance: 150km [MAP]

 This section – the northern-most stretch of the Truong Son Dong Road – is the newest of the entire route.
 It’s so new that, in some places, the road doesn’t yet appear on online maps, and some sections are still in the final stages of construction.
-On my map, I’ve manually drawn on the sections of road that don’t yet appear on Google Maps (see the black lines) and I’ve included roadwork icons for sections that are either rough because of ongoing construction or not yet open to traffic.
-But the bottom line is that, at the time of latest update (January 2020), it’s possible to stay on the Truong Son Dong Road from Son Tay all the way north to just beyond the Que Binh intersection with Road QL14E.
-Only the middle part of the last section (between the Que Binh intersection and Thanh My) isn’t open to traffic yet.
+On my map, I’ve manually drawn on the sections of road that don’t yet appear on Google Maps and I’ve included roadwork icons for sections that are rough because of ongoing construction (see map).
+But the bottom line is that, at the time of latest update (February 2020), it’s now possible to stay on the Truong Son Dong Road from Son Tay all the way north to the end point at Thanh My.
 (Note: please check the comments at the bottom of this guide for any updates from other readers).

 From Son Tay, head due north out of town, past large hydroelectricity dams before climbing steadily into the hills.
 This is another wonderful ride over mountains bursting with tropical foliage and fruits, and excellent views over valleys and villages tucked into the folds of misty mountains.
 However, a 7km stretch of this section of the Truong Son Dong Road is still under construction (see the black line).
 The condition is such that most motorbikes and most riders with at least some experience should be able to pass without any trouble, especially in dry weather.
 What’s more, the road conditions will improve with every week that goes by from the time of the last update of this guide (January 2020).
 Therefore, unless the weather is appalling, most riders can now continue north from Son Tay without too much difficulty.
 But, obviously, you must ride very carefully on the unmade, muddy sections.
 After the 7km of roadworks, the road becomes smooth, new, and wide once again, twisting through the jungles and mountains of one of the most remote parts of the Truong Son Dong Road.